 The UUID shall be encoded within the serialNumber attribute using the UUID string representation defined in Section 3 of RFC 4122 (e.g., "f81d4fae-7dec-11d0-a765-00a0c91e6bf6").
+The UUID may not be the serial number of the PIV-I card.

-For PIV-I Hardware Certificates, the subjectDN shall either contain the value "Unaffiliated" in the last Organizational unit (ou) attribute or shall contain the Subscribing Organization name in an appropriate relative DN attribute (e.g., Organization (o), Organizational unit (ou), or domain component (dc) attribute).
+For PIV-I Hardware Certificates, the subjectDN shall either contain the value "Unaffiliated" in the last Organizational unit (ou) attribute or shall contain the Subscribing Organization name in the Organizational unit (ou) attribute.
+If the Organization does not have a specific need to include an Organizational unit (ou), the organization name may also be used for the value in the (ou).